 PLAAF provides the following services for whistleblowers, NGOs, media and governments:

-PPLAAF advocates for strong legal rights and protections for whistleblowers by engaging with elected officials and policy-makers, and developing policy and research materials on whistleblower standards and practices.
-Our website is a resource for information and analysis of whistleblower laws in African countries.
-This comprehensive resource will be updated on an ongoing basis by our legal experts and researchers.
+We advocate for strong legal rights and protections for whistleblowers by engaging with elected officials and policy-makers, and developing policy and research materials on whistleblower standards and practices.

 SAFTU and its 700000 mainly black working class members have now very publicly joined the lawfare against corruption in South Africa.Read more

 A series of interviews and leaked documents show that senior Eskom officials did everything they could to ensure the Gupta-linked Trillian got paid.Read more